Review a project

 Our review sessions of digital publications are modeled by the California State University LibGuides Open Review Discussion Sessions.
 The LibGuide Open Review Discussion Sessions provides a space across California State University Systems for library practitioners to come together to discuss reference, publishing, critical digital pedagogy, critical race theory, and our work in libraries, working towards holding criticality to fight against the farce of neutrality within knowledge organizations.

+For more information, please explore the Open LibGuide Review LibGuide.
 Each LORDS session uses a rubric as a suggested framework for the discussion.
-For reference: a local sample used rubric, the draft LibGuide, and the result after the session, from one of Cal Poly SLO’s pilot sessions.
-The CSU wide LORDS rubric guides conversations across universities.
+For example, a local sample used rubric, the draft LibGuide, and the result after the session.
+For more information about the California State Univeristy (CSU) wide efforts, visit the Confluence link (needs a CSU login).
 While the rubric is full of suggested ideas, the conversation itself is the most important.

 Most peer review is done in written forms, but multimodal review allows for assessment of various forms of scholarship, as well as allowing the assessment itself to be in various forms.

 Peer review is a system to evaluate scholarship and its credibility for publication: a group of peers (an undefined standard) review the quality and nature of the work by not just the thesis, but also the voice, tone, format, and citations.
 The idea behind peer review is to constructively criticize scholarship to help it become better.